309thEDDGE/tip/tip_scripts/wrap/README.md

 More information about the underlying libraries that are wrapped in the project can be found in the README in the _tip_ project.

+This Python wrap inside TIP will be discontinued soon and moved to the pytip repo instead.

 ## Build

 If the wheel has previously been built, remove the old wrap build artifacts before rebuilding the wheel.
 To do this, delete the `build`, `dist`, and `tip.egg-info` directories.
 Also uninstall the old wheel: `pip uninstall tip`